Mik3Rizzo/rpi-rc522/README.md

 The SPI-Py is not related to this library and includes separated license.

-To install the RPi-RFIDReader library, run from the root folder:
+To install the RPi-RC522 library, run from the root folder:

 ```
 sudo python3 setup.py install